Azurency/CQUI_Community-Edition/README.md

   * providing the fix for the production panel "forgetting" the last produced item in #105
   * adding GP/turn to the GP panel
   * Adding city yield/citizen assignment information on hover in #136
+* @Frozen-In-Ice for:
+  * revamping the Housing section of the City Details panel in #205
+  * adding turns-left indicators to the GP screen in #205
+  * fixing cityview UI bugs in #209 and #238
+  * adding faster diplomacy fadeouts in #217
+  * adding type/yields to the GW trade tooltip in #217
+  * cleaning up the plot tooltip in #232
+* @zgavin for UI bugfixes in #1 and #2
+* @olegbl for the Amenities overview overhaul in #4 and multiple UI bugfixes ( #9 and #12 )
+  * Additional kudos to /u/mateusarc from the Civilization subreddit for his original concept art
+* @Proustldee for:
+  * bringing the BTS mod version up to current in #61
+  * bringing the BTS mod version up to current, again, in #106
 * @kblease for:
   * fortify until healed hotkey bugfix in #73
   * unit purchasing fix in #80
-* @Proustldee
+* @OfekA for providing the improved resource dimming feature in #54
+* @zeyangl for adding new options to the resource dimming feature in #146
-  * for bringing the BTS mod version up to current in #61
+* @Remolten for adding the 2nd highest envoy holder info to the main Citystate screen in #208
-  * for bringing the BTS mod version up to current, again, in #106
+* @bestekov for adding score displays to the diplomacy ribbon in #221
+* @perseghini for providing the fix for issue #33
 * @benjaminjackman for fixing a hotkey conflict in #127
-* @zeyangl for adding new options to the resource dimming feature in #146
 * @velit for a UI bugfix in #138
 * @the-m4a for a patch incompatibility bugfix in #181
-* @perseghini for providing the fix for issue #33
-* /u/dli511 @ Reddit for their bug report relating to purchasing buildings
-* /u/Nitrium @ Reddit for their bug report relating to broken Gossip notifications
-* /u/Hitesh0630 @ Reddit for their bug report relating to production queue not refreshing on changing citizen assignment
 * The lovely folks over at Civfanatics for their guides, knowledge, tools, and resources
 * The even lovelier folks over at /r/civ for their input and testing